top of page

 ECPC

-Practice Patterns Among Early-Career Primary Care (ECPC) Physicians and Workforce Planning Implications: A Mixed Methods Study
+Practice Patterns Among Early-Career Primary Care Physicians and Workforce Planning Implications: A Mixed Methods Study

 Canadians report persistent problems accessing primary care despite an increasing per-capita supply of primary care physicians.
 There is speculation that primary care physicians, especially those early in their careers, may now be working less and/or choosing to practice in focused clinical areas rather than comprehensive family medicine.
 Prior to this study there was little evidence to support or refute this.